-- If the development is an estate infill, applicants are expected to include wider improvements to the estate, such as communal areas, open spaces and access. - Developments wil onsidered appropriate where adjacent building is harmed by a side addition.
-For example, it will generally be resisted where the development would be adjacent to a mansion block which has a carefully composed symmetry. - Applicants should set out the details of where the new development abuts the existing building.
+- Applicants should set out the details of where the new development abuts the existing building.
 This junction needs to be carefully considered for materiality, durability and composition. - Appropriate levels of privacy and daylight/ sunlight must be secured to new and existing dwellings.

-- Developments should follow the established building lines of adjacent buildings on the same terrace. - Where the corner site sits on a hightraffic junction, residential units should be avoided on ground floor.
-This may be mitigated through duplex apartments. - Where possible, entrances should be included on both frontages of the development.
+- Developments should follow the established building lines of adjacent buildings on the same terrace. - Where the corner site sits on a high-traffic junction, bedrooms and living rooms should be avoided on ground floor.
+This may be addressed through maisonettes. - Where possible, entrances should be included on both frontages of the development.

-- Where there is a strong low-rise character surrounding the site and the corner is not situated at a prominent junction, developments should follow the lowrise form to respect existing blocks.
-Additional storeys to increase the number of dwellings may be acceptable where a prominent development would contribute to celebrating the corner. - Massing, roof form, eaves and parapet lines should be sensitive to adjacent buildings on the terrace.
+- Where there is a strong low-rise character surrounding the site and the corner is not situated at a prominent junction, developments should follow the low-rise form to respect existing blocks. - Additional storeys may be acceptable where a prominent development would contribute to celebrating the corner. - Massing, roof form, eaves and parapet lines should be sensitive to adjacent buildings on the terrace.

-- Both façades must be activated by not having blank walls and prioritising prominent entrances and openings. - Defensible space needs to be very carefully integrated into the landscape design for any ground floor dwellings - To avoid detracting from building line, inset balconies and roof terraces may be more appropriate for private and communal amenity space provisions.
+- Both façades should be activated by not having blank walls and prioritising prominent entrances and openings. - Defensible space needs to be very carefully integrated into the landscape design for any ground floor dwellings - To avoid detracting from building line, inset balconies and roof terraces may be more appropriate for private and communal amenity space provisions.
 Any potential privacy issues will need to be mitigated through careful design.